 Frequently Asked Questions (FAQs) About How to Create a Digital Magazine

 If you still have questions about how to create a digital magazine, take a glimpse at the questions below to see if your top questions are represented.
-If they are not, visit the Fit Small Business forum to ask specific questions, or feel free to post your thoughts or questions in the comments section below this post.

 How do digital magazines make money?

 The three most common ways digital magazines make money is through subscription sales, advertising, and sponsored posts.
 In most instances, the larger the subscriber base, the more money a digital magazine can make.

 How can I make a magazine at home?

 You can create a digital magazine from home using any of the magazine software tools discussed in Step 3.
 The most budget-friendly are Pub HTML5, Issuu, and FlipSnack.
 In most cases, you will start with a PDF, then upload it to the software platform of your choice to add interactivity, videos, and more.